Jordan reports highest daily tally of COVID-19 cases | Health

 Jordan reports highest daily tally of COVID-19 cases

-The new cases were up from 8,053 reported on Sunday in the Arab country of 10 million people.
-In total, Jordan has recorded 401,319 cases since March last year along with 5,428 deaths including 82 over the past 24 hours.
-Jordan is suffering a spike in COVID-19 infections attributed mainly to the faster transmission of the coronavirus variant first identified in Britain, and announced stricter measures to curb the spread of COVID-19 last week.
+Jordan is suffering a spike in infections attributed mainly to the faster transmission of the variant first identified in Britain, and announced stricter measures against COVID-19 last week.
+In a meeting with top officials, King Abdullah said Monday's figures were "frightening" and he was saddened by how the country, which had handled the pandemic well at its outset, was now struggling to curb the latest severe outbreak.

-Countrywide protests erupted on Sunday over the worsening economic conditions brought about by an extended night curfew that has hurt businesses and wage earners.
-Jordan last year suffered its worst recession in decades as a result of the blow to its economy from the pandemic.
+Countrywide protests erupted on Sunday over worsening economic conditions brought about by an extended curfew that has hurt businesses and wage earners.
+Jordan last year suffered its worst recession in decades as a result of the pandemic.

-Many of the hundreds of protesters in major cities and towns called on the authorities to lift emergency laws that have been in place since the outset of the pandemic.
-Critics say they restrict civic and political rights but the authorities say are needed to help take quick decisions at a time of national crisis.
+Many of the hundreds of protesters in major cities and towns who broke curfew called on authorities to lift emergency laws in place since the outset of the pandemic.
+The demonstrations were sparked by anger at official negligence after nine people, mostly COVID-19 patients, died on Saturday when medics in a government hospital ignored depleted oxygen supplies on respirators for at least two hours.

+Interior Minister and caretaker health minister Mazen Faraya told state television demonstrations were wrong at a time when virus infections were spreading fast.
+"Right of expression is safeguarded but gatherings at this time increase infections," Faraya said, appealing to demonstrators not to break the curfew.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)